 Their small leaves generally have three lobes but can vary in shape, from rounded to pointed.
 The stems are woody and have star-like hairs.
 The petals of the flowers open like a vegetable steamer and almost form a globe or sphere.
 Besides orange, the flowers can be shades of pink and red and apricot.

 It is a common belief that the tiny hairs of the plants cause eye irritation—hence the name sore eye poppy.
 However, there are some medicinal uses for globe mallow.
 It can be used as a tea for bronchitis and as a poultice to reduce swelling from injuries.
-At White Sands National Monument, globe mallow is rare in the dunefield but quite common around the visitor center and in the brushy approaches to the dunes.
+At White Sands National Park, globe mallow is rare in the dunefield but quite common around the visitor center and in the brushy approaches to the dunes.

 Greenthread does indeed have two-to-three foot long stems that seem threadlike, or at least too thin to support its knobs of yellow flower heads.
 The knobby flower heads look a bit like opium poppies.
 The leaves of Greenthread are thin and hard to see on the stems and they sprout opposite of each other.
 Greenthread is found all over the western and southwestern United States.